ThunderboomRecords/signal-interference-/README.md

 ## Visuals
 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

-## Installation Python packages
+## Installation
-Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
-However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
-Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
-If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.
+Make sure you have the [Python](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/) installed.

-Make sure you have the latest Python, and create a virtual environment in your desired folder.
-Run the following in the CMD
+Create a virtual environment in your desired folder.
+Run the following in the command line interface (terminal)

 ```
 cd <your desired folder>